 it’s called neonatal hypocalcemia.
 Your baby can get it at different times and from different

-- Late hypocalcemia starts in the first week or weeks after birth.
-It often happens after several days
+- Late hypocalcemia starts in the first week or weeks after birth and is less likely to go away.

 What causes hypocalcemia in the newborn?

 Late hypocalcemia is rare and has a number of known causes.
-Late hypocalcemia is usually
+Late hypocalcemia may

-caused by drinking cow's milk or formula that has too much phosphate.
-It may be connected to
+be caused by drinking cow's milk or formula that has too much phosphate.
+This is no

-parathyroid hormone.
+hormone.
 This hormone is made by the parathyroid glands in the neck.
-It
+It helps keep

-helps keep the amount of calcium and phosphorus at a normal level in the blood.
-Low
+the amount of calcium and phosphorus at a normal level in the blood.
+Low parathyroid

-parathyroid hormone levels can cause too little calcium in the blood.
-A number of
+hormone levels can cause too little calcium in the blood.
+A number of conditions,

-conditions, such as DiGeorge syndrome (22q11.2 deletion syndrome), may cause low parathyroid
+such as DiGeorge syndrome (22q11.2 deletion syndrome), may cause low parathyroid hormone

 Which newborns are at risk for hypocalcemia?